 Dietetics Admissions & Applications

-The 4+1 FastTrack Dietetics program is a competitive program open to students in their junior and senior years who have met the general admission or guaranteed admissions requirements.
+The 4+1 Accelerated Dietetics program is a competitive program open to students in their junior and senior years who have met the general admission or guaranteed admissions requirements.
 Students apply in February of their sophomore year for entry the following fall.

 General Admission Requirements